(as of december 2013)

 The aim of the partial revision of the Asylum Act is to streamline proceedings.

-Since its adoption by the Federal Council on 26 May 2010, the proposal has undergone numerous changes and amendments in the parliamentary procedures.
-As the designated first Committee, the PIC-S requested the Federal Department of Justice and Police (FDJP) to submit a report by the spring of 2011 indicating how asylum procedures could be streamlined across the board and not just in certain areas.
-In May 2011, the Committee took note of the FDJP’s report and decided to divide the proposal into two drafts.
-In Proposal 1, the Committee presented suggestions for solutions that can be implemented quickly, as set out in the original Federal Council dispatch together with the new requests listed in the Federal Council’s additional dispatch submitted to parliament on 23 September 2011.
-In the winter session of 2011, the Council of States addressed the proposal and approved its Committee’s requests.
-At the same time, the chamber decided to follow its PIC’s recommendation to return the original draft bill in its entirety as Proposal 2 to the Federal Council with the instruction to propose a marked acceleration in asylum proceedings, in particular by expanding existing federal asylum centres and constructing new ones.
+Since it was adopted by the Federal Council on 26 May 2010, the proposal has undergone numerous changes and amendments in the parliamentary procedures.
+As the designated first committee, the PIC-S requested the Federal Department of Justice and Police (FDJP) to submit a report by the spring of 2011 indicating how asylum procedures could be streamlined across the board and not just in certain areas.
+In May 2011, the Committee acknowledged the FDJP’s report and decided to divide the proposal into two drafts.
+In Proposal 1, the Committee selected suggestions for solutions that can be implemented quickly from the original Federal Council dispatch and added the new requests listed in the Federal Council’s additional dispatch submitted to parliament on 23 September 2011.
+In the 2011 winter session, the Council of States addressed the proposal and approved its committee’s requests.
+At the same time, the chamber decided to follow its PIC’s recommendation to return the original draft bill in its entirety as Proposal 2 to the Federal Council, with the instruction to propose a marked acceleration in asylum proceedings, in particular by expanding existing federal asylum centres and constructing new ones.

-The PIC-N, as second Council, dealt with both proposals in the first and second quarters of 2012.
-On the recommendation of its Committee, the National Council adopted a series of tougher restrictions in the 2012 summer session, which include providing all asylum seekers only with relief aid rather than social assistance.
+The PIC-N then dealt with both proposals in the first and second quarters of 2012.
+On the recommendation of its committee, the National Council adopted a series of tougher restrictions in the 2012 summer session, which include providing all asylum seekers with relief aid only rather than social assistance.
 In addition, the National Council decided to follow its PIC’s recommendation to formulate a third proposal, declared as urgent, with legal provisions, stating that conscientious objection and desertion would no longer be grounds for asylum and that applications for asylum would no longer be accepted at Swiss embassies abroad.
 In addition, federal buildings and facilities may be used to house asylum seekers for up to three years without cantonal and communal authorisations and asylum seekers who are unruly or have a criminal record may be accommodated in special centres.
 The Council of States largely approved the suggestions relating to Proposal 3 in the autumn session of 2012.
-During the resolution of differences procedure, the Councils eventually adopted a provision allowing the federal authorities, with a view to the next revision of the Asylum Act, to conduct trials to test new, streamlined procedures in processing centres.
-The proposal, which was also declared urgent by the Council of States, came into force on 29 September 2012 and is valid until 28 September 2015.
+During the resolution of differences procedure, parliament eventually adopted a provision allowing the federal authorities, with a view to the next revision of the Asylum Act, to conduct trials to test new, streamlined procedures in processing centres.
+The proposal, which was also declared urgent by the Council of States, came into force on 29 September 2012.
+After a referendum was requested on emergency amendments and then rejected on 9 June 2013 by 78.4%, the emergency amendments adopted under Proposal 3 will remain in force until 28 September 2015.

 10.403 n Parl.init.
 New system of support for the press